 The AffyBatch class has slots to keep all the probe level information for a batch of Cel files, which usually represent an experiment.
-It also stores phenotypic and MIAME information as does the exprSet class in the Biobase package (the base package for Bioconductor).
-In fact, AffyBatch extends exprSet.
+It also stores phenotypic and MIAME information as does the ExpressionSet class in the Biobase package (the base package for BioConductor).
+In fact, AffyBatch extends ExpressionSet.

-The exprs slot contains the a matrix with the columns representing the intensities read from the different arrays.
+The expression matrix in AffyBatch has columns representing the intensities read from the different arrays.
 The rows represent the cel intensities for all position on the array.
 The cel intensity with physical coordinates3 (x, y) will be in row

-$$i = x + \mathtt{nrow} \times (y-1)$$
+$$i = x + \mathtt{nrow} \times (y - 1)$$

 .
 The ncol and nrow slots contain the physical rows of the array.
-Notice that this is different from the dimensions of the exprs matrix.
-The number of row of the exprs matrix is equal to $ncol \times nrow$.
+Notice that this is different from the dimensions of the expression matrix.
+The number of row of the expression matrix is equal to $ncol \times nrow$.
 We advice the use of the functions xy2indices and indices2xy to shuttle from X/Y coordinates to indices.

-For compatibility with previous versions the accessor method intensity exists for obtaining the exprs slot.
+For compatibility with previous versions the accessor method intensity exists for obtaining the expression matrix.